MicrosoftDocs/azure-docs/articles/ansible/ansible-azure-cache-for-redis-create-configure.md

 [!INCLUDE [ansible-28-note.md](../../includes/ansible-28-note.md)]

-[Azure Cache for Redis](/azure/azure-cache-for-redis/) is an open-source compatible service that allows you to build scalable, responsive apps by providing fast access to your data.
+[Azure Cache for Redis](/azure/azure-cache-for-redis/) is an open-source compatible service that allows you to build responsive apps by providing fast access to data.

 In this article, you use Ansible to create a cache.
 Once created, you learn how to scale, reboot, add a firewall rule to, and delete the cache.